aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to PPS via .NET" h2=".NET API to Export SVG to PPS on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily convert SVG to PPS in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the SVG file format into PPTX.
+This API provides a wide range of features such as the ability to create, edit, and convert PDF documents.
+It also supports a variety of file formats, including SVG.

+Once the SVG file has been converted to PPTX, the second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPS.
+This API provides a comprehensive set of features for creating, editing, and converting presentations.
+It supports a variety of file formats, including PPTX and PPS.
+It also provides a range of features for manipulating presentations, such as adding text, images, and shapes.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render SVG to PPS in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform SVG file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPS.
+Using Aspose.Total for .NET, you can easily and quickly convert SVG to PPS in two simple steps.
+First, use the PDF Processing API, Aspose.PDF for .NET, to transform the SVG file format into PPTX.
+Then, use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPS.
+This package of File Format Automation APIs provides a comprehensive set of features for creating, editing, and converting documents and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}